0.09

 Why a New Installer

-This new project follows two main motivations: to overcome some of the limitations of YaST and to serve as installer for new projects like SUSE ALP (Adaptable Linux Platform).
+This new project follows two main motivations: to overcome some of the limitations of YaST and to serve as installer for new projects, like those based on SUSE Linux Framework One.

 YaST is a mature installer and control center for SUSE and openSUSE operating systems.
 With more than 20 years behind it, YaST is a competent and flexible installer able to cover uncountable use cases.
 But time goes by, and the good old YaST is starting to show its age in some aspects: